Sarah’s play, 110 STORIES, weaves first-person accounts of 9/11 into a journey through the day and the recovery.

-110 STORIES is profiled in the A&E Bio documentary, “When Pop Culture Saved America," with James McCaffrey, Daphne Rubin-Vega and David Zayas reading excerpts of the play.
+110 STORIES was featured in Vulture, the New York Post and Gothamist.
+The play is profiled in the A&E Bio documentary, “When Pop Culture Saved America," with James McCaffrey, Daphne Rubin-Vega and David Zayas reading excerpts of the play.
 It’s also featured on REELZ Channel’s “9/11 Ten Years Later.”

 110 STORIES is published by Playscripts and performed by high schools, community and regional theaters throughout the U.S. and abroad.
 A monologue from 110 STORIES is in Playscripts’ “Actor’s Choice: Monologues for Women.”

-Sarah’s other full-length plays include AWESOME BIG SOMEBODY.
-This satiric look at celebrity worship was read as a one-act play in the Los Angeles Female Playwrights Initiative SWAN Day Action Fest at Samuel French Bookshop.
-Sarah’s short plays include: WHO’S AFRAID OF A LITTLE GERM; SHOOT ME, developed at Naked Angels’ “Tuesdays At Nine”; CAN YOU HEAR ME NOW, produced by Sundog Theatre’s “Scenes from the Staten Island Ferry”; LITTLE BLUE SNOWSUIT, developed at EST’s Lexington Center; ME TARZAN, staged in Makor Theatre; and PASS INTERCEPTED, a 24 Hour Plays radio play read at BAM.
+Sarah’s full-length plays also include AWESOME BIG SOMEBODY.
+This satiric look at celebrity worship was read in the Los Angeles Female Playwrights Initiative SWAN Day Action Fest at Samuel French Bookshop.
+Sarah’s short plays include: WHO’S AFRAID OF A LITTLE GERM; SHOOT ME, developed at Naked Angels’ “Tuesdays At Nine”; CAN YOU HEAR ME NOW, produced by Sundog Theatre’s “Scenes from the Staten Island Ferry”; LITTLE BLUE SNOWSUIT, developed at EST; ME TARZAN, staged in Makor Theatre; and PASS INTERCEPTED, a 24 Hour Plays radio play read at BAM.

-Sarah’s directing credits for stage include 110 STORIES at The Public Theater, Richard Kuntzevich’s THE EGGNOG TALKING at Cherry Lane Theatre, Karen Sklaire’s DRAMA AT THE POINT, now entitled RIPPLE OF HOPE at Emerging Artists and MISTRESS SYNTAX for the 24 Hour Plays at Atlantic Theatre.
-Sarah’s short film, TIDE, with Laurel Holloman, screened at Hamptons International Film Festival, LA Shorts Fest, Lake Placid Film Forum (Finalist), Asbury Shorts NYC (Finalist) and aired on IFC.
-Her short, CLOSING TIME, with Callie Thorne, premiered at Clermond-Ferrand International Short Film Festival.
+Her stage directing credits include 110 STORIES at The Public Theater, Richard Kuntzevich’s THE EGGNOG TALKING at Cherry Lane Theatre, Karen Sklaire’s DRAMA AT THE POINT at Emerging Artists and MISTRESS SYNTAX for the 24 Hour Plays at Atlantic Theatre.

 Sarah’s debut short film, TIDE, with Laurel Holloman, premiered at Hamptons International Film Festival, was an official selection of LA Shorts Fest, Lake Placid Film Forum (Finalist) and Asbury Shorts NYC (Finalist).
 TIDE aired on IFC as the Featured Short for April.